New Atheism: Criticism

-According to Nature, "Critics of new atheism, as well as many new atheists themselves, contend that in philosophical terms it differs little from earlier historical forms of atheist thought."
+According to Humanities and Social Sciences Communications, "Critics of new atheism, as well as many new atheists themselves, contend that in philosophical terms it differs little from earlier historical forms of atheist thought."

 General criticism and scientism

 Critics of the movement described it as "militant atheism", "fundamentalist atheism", and "secular fundamentalists".
 (Note: The term is sometimes used benignly, for example by atheists such as Frans de Waal.)
 Theologians Jeffrey Robbins and Christopher Rodkey take issue with what they regard as "the evangelical nature of the New Atheism, which assumes that it has a Good News to share, at all cost, for the ultimate future of humanity by the conversion of as many people as possible", and believe they have found similarities between New Atheism and evangelical Christianity and conclude that the all-consuming nature of both "encourages endless conflict without progress" between both extremities.
 Amarnath Amarasingam, an extremism researcher, argues that the New Atheists fall prey to cognitive biases such as the fundamental attribution error and the out-group homogeneity bias, among others.
 These biases pose a substantive problem for New Atheism’s claims to rationality and objectivity.
 Political philosopher John Gray asserts that New Atheism, humanism, and scientism are extensions of religion, particularly Christianity.
 Anthropologist and psychiatrist Simon Dein considers New Atheism to be a mirror image of religious fundamentalism, based on an analysis of characteristics identified by the Fundamentalism Project: reactivity, dualism, absolutism and inerrancy, and apocalypticism.
 In addition, he also notes a shared emphasis on evidentialism.
 Sociologist William Stahl has said, "What is striking about the current debate is the frequency with which the New Atheists are portrayed as mirror images of religious fundamentalists."

-The atheist philosopher of science Michael Ruse states that Richard Dawkins would fail "introductory" courses on the study of "philosophy or religion" (such as courses on the philosophy of religion), courses which are offered, for example, at many educational institutions such as colleges and universities around the world.
+The philosopher of science Michael Ruse states that Richard Dawkins would fail "introductory" courses on the study of "philosophy or religion" (such as courses on the philosophy of religion), courses which are offered, for example, at many educational institutions such as colleges and universities around the world.
 Ruse also says that the movement of New Atheism—which is perceived by him to be "a bloody disaster"—makes him ashamed, as a professional philosopher of science, to be among those holding to an atheist position, particularly as New Atheism, as he sees it, does science a "grave disservice" and does a "disservice to scholarship" at a more general level.
 Paul Kurtz, editor in chief of Free Inquiry, founder of Prometheus Books, was critical of many of the new atheists.
 He said, "I consider them atheist fundamentalists...
 They're anti-religious, and they're mean-spirited, unfortunately.
 Now, there are very good atheists and very dedicated people who do not believe in God.
 But you have this aggressive and militant phase of atheism, and that does more damage than good."
-Jonathan Sacks, author of The Great Partnership: Science, Religion, and the Search for Meaning, feels the new atheists miss the target by believing the "cure for bad religion is no religion, as opposed to good religion".
+Rabbi Jonathan Sacks, author of The Great Partnership: Science, Religion, and the Search for Meaning, feels the new atheists miss the target by believing the "cure for bad religion is no religion, as opposed to good religion".
 He wrote: